andreafalletti/hyprland-/FAQ.md

 ### How do I change me mouse cursor?

-Use a tool like for example `lxappearance`.
-Change your cursor and _restart_ Hyprland.
+Use a tool like for example `lxappearance` to change the GTK cursor.

+After that, add `exec-once=hyprctl setcursor [THEME] [SIZE]` to your config and restart Hyprland.

 If that doesn't work, change the config files manually according to the
 [XDG specification (Arch wiki link)](https://wiki.archlinux.org/title/Cursor_themes#Configuration).